microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 1. With seven Picasso images, the Custom Vision Service can do a decent job of identifying paintings by Picasso.
 But if you trained the model right now, it would only understand what a Picasso looks like, and it would not be able to identify paintings by other artists.

 	The next step is to upload some paintings by another artist.
-Click **Add images** and select all of the images in this lab's "Resources\Artists\Rembrandt" folder.
+Click **Add images** and select all of the images in the "Artists\Rembrandt" folder in the lab resources.
 Tag them with the labels "painting" and "Rembrandt" (not "Picasso"), and upload them to the project.

 	> When you add the tag "painting," you don't have to type it in again.
 You can select it from the drop-down list attached to the **Add some tags...** box, as shown below.
 You **will** have to type "Rembrandt" and click **+** to add a "Rembrandt" tag.